Μάθημα δύο (Mathima Dio)

 καλημέρα (kalimera) = good morming

-= good evening
+καλησπέρα (kalispera) = good evening

-= good night
+καληνύχτα (kalinihta) = good night

-γειά σου/σας (gia su/sas)
+γειά σου/σας (gia su/sas) = hello, bye

-χαίρετε (herete) = hello, bye (χαίρετε is a more formal version of γειά
+χαίρετε (herete) = hello, bye (χαίρετε is a more formal version of γειά)

 αντίο (antio) = goodbye